stevenschwenke/SpringWorkshop/README.md

 1. setter-based
 - [constructor-based DI is preferred](https://stevenschwenke.de/useDependencyInjectionViaConstructor)
 - interface-based DI: best practice to code dependencies to an interface, for more flexibility in testing

+## Spring Profiling
+- package 03_profiling
+- different profiles cause different beans to be injected

+### Default profiles
+- if profile in service-impl-classes is "default", this implementation is chosen if no active profile is set in properties-file (and gets overridden if there is a profile in the properties file)
+- an implementation can be default and additionally named:

+    @Profile({"default", "english"})

 ## Tooling
 - Spring Initializr in IntelliJ IDEA: File -> new -> Project -> Spring Initializr -> easy setup for new applications